electerm/electerm/README.md

 [![license](https://img.shields.io/github/license/electerm/electerm.svg)](https://github.com/electerm/electerm/blob/master/LICENSE)

-- terminal/ssh/sftp client(mac, win, linux) based on electron/node-pty/xterm and more, I hope it works as a combination of `guake` and `xshell`
+- terminal/ssh/sftp client(linux, mac, win) based on electron/node-pty/xterm and other libs, it works as a combination of `guake` and `xshell`
-- it is still on its early stage, more features will be added.
+- it is still on its early stage, more feature/test will be added.

 <div align="center">
   <img src="https://github.com/electerm/electerm-resource/raw/master/static/images/electerm.gif", alt="" />